 Introduction

-1 The HNS Correspondence Group, whose mandate was extended by the Legal Committee at 102nd session, is developing a presentation (PowerPoint) on HNS Incident Scenarios.
+1 The HNS Correspondence Group, whose mandate was extended by the Legal Committee at the 102nd session, is developing a presentation (PowerPoint) on HNS Incident Scenarios.
 Its purpose is reported in the HNS Correspondence Group’s report in document LEG 103/3, paragraphs 6 and 7.

 Initial Overview and Outline